redis/docs/content/operate/rs/references/rest-api/requests/cluster/check.md

 ### Response {#get-response}

-Returns JSON array with results from all nodes.
+Returns a JSON array with results from all nodes.

 When errors occur, the server returns a JSON object with `result: false` and an `error` field that provides additional information for each node that had an error.
 If an error occurs during a check, the `error` field only includes a message for the first check that fails on each node.